More Efficient Estimation for Logistic Regression with Optimal Subsample: Unconditional distribution

 \section{Unconditional distribution}

-Asymptotic distributional results in Sections~\ref{sec:more-effic-infer} and \ref{sec:poisson-sampling}, as well as in \cite{WangZhuMa2017}, are about conditional distributions, i.e., they are about conditional distributions of subsample-based estimators given the full data and the pilot estimate.
+Asymptotic distributional results in Sections~\ref{sec:more-effic-infer} and \ref{sec:poisson-sampling}, as well as in \cite{WangZhuMa2017}, are about conditional distributions, i.e., they are about conditional distributions of subsample-based estimators given the full data.
 We investigate the unconditional distribution of $\hbeta_p$ in this section.